The Bicycle Trail

 The first thing to keep in mind when shopping for a street bike is choosing the right design for your needs.
-If you are on a budget, be sure to check out our review of the best road bikes under $1,000.
+If you are on a budget, be sure to check out our review of road bikes under $1,000.
 If you are about to start a training regimen or are looking to take your cycling skills to the pro leagues, you’ll want to invest in a top-of-the-line street bike to help you achieve your goals.
-Conversely, if you find yourself making the commute to and from your workplace or around town, you may be looking for a more economically friendly option that will still allow you to cycle with style.
+Conversely, if you find yourself making the commute to and from your workplace or around town, you may be looking for a more economically friendly option that will still allow you to cycle with style, like electric bikes.
 Not only should you invest in a base bike that suits your needs, it’s important to get your bike fitted correctly to fit your unique body shape to prevent back and arm pain while you bike.

-Besides investing in a good street bike, it’s important to make sure you have everything you need for biking down crowded city streets, including reflective gear, padded shorts, good cycling arm sleeves, mounted GPS units to help you know where you are at all times, bike lights, and more.
+Besides investing in a good street bike, it’s important to make sure you have everything you need for biking down crowded city streets, including reflective gear, padded shorts, cycling arm sleeves, mounted GPS units to help you know where you are at all times, bike lights, and more.
 Safety should be your goal any time you take to the road, and making sure you are as visible as possible when cycling is crucial to avoiding accidents when sharing the road.